What are your chances of acceptance?

 10 Best Undergraduate Majors for Law School

 Attending law school opens so many doors for someone interested in the justice system.
-Graduates go on to be judges, prosecutors, professors, legislators, mediators, and so much more.
+Graduates go on to be judges, prosecutors, politicians, professors, legislators, mediators, and so much more.
 But getting into law school is no easy matter.

 Want to know the best majors for law school?
 Keep reading!
 This article is for students thinking about how their choice of major can set them up for success later, when they apply to law school.
 Additionally, to learn more about the steps you can take to build a successful law career, visit our post on How to Become a Lawyer: Steps to Take from High School.

-Is Pre-law a Major?
+Is Pre-Law a Major?

-Many students talk about pursuing a pre-law track as undergrads.
+Many students talk about pursuing a pre-law track as an undergrad.
 However, it is not possible to major in pre-law.
 You have to major in an academic subject, such as Political Science, Math, Philosophy, and so on.
 Unlike premed, there are no prerequisite courses you must take in order to be considered for law school.
 When people say “pre-law,” they simply mean that they approached college with the plan that, after graduating, they would one day apply to law school.

 While there is no pre-law major or set of required classes, you can still prepare for law school while in college.
 Here are just a few ways you can do that: